 Neonicotinoids are a class of insecticides acting on the central nervous system of insects with lower toxicity to mammals.
 In lab studies, imidacloprid has been found to cause thyroid lesions and liver toxicity, increase cholesterol levels (which is commonly seen in the bloodwork of hypothyroid dogs), and has the potential to damage the kidneys, liver, thyroid, heart, lungs, spleen, adrenal, brain and gonads.

 Essential oils can often come to the rescue when it comes to repelling fleas and ticks.
-The two kinds of insects are repelled by different oils, so if your dog needs protection against both fleas and ticks, use one of the following blends in the morning and the other in the afternoon to avoid over application.
-Application frequency depends on how healthy your dog is, even when using a safe homemade tick repellent.
-Extremely healthy dogs eating a natural raw diet may only need an application of flea or tick repellent oils once a week.
+The two kinds of insects are repelled by different oils, so if your dog needs protection against both, use one of the following blends in the morning and the other in the afternoon to avoid over-application.
+Application frequency depends on how healthy your dog is.
+Extremely healthy dogs eating a natural raw diet may only need an application once a week.

-These essential oil recipes for natural tick repellents are from Holistic Aromatherapy for Animals: A Comprehensive Guide to the Use of Essential Oils and Hydrosols with Animals by Kristen Leigh Bell.
+These essential oil recipes are from Holistic Aromatherapy for Animals: A Comprehensive Guide to the Use of Essential Oils and Hydrosols with Animals by Kristen Leigh Bell.

-Remember: Any tick repellent for humans or dogs can cause harm.
-But there are safe natural alternatives for flea and tick prevention… It all really starts with a healthy dog eating what he’s supposed to be eating – a raw, species-appropriate diet.
-Beyond that, there are organic tick repellents and other natural solutions that, with a little experimentation, can help keep your dog tick and flea-free.
+Chemical flea and tick products really are dangerous.
+But there are natural alternatives… It all really starts with a healthy dog eating what he’s supposed to be eating – a raw, species-appropriate diet.
+Beyond that, there are many natural solutions that with a little experimentation can help keep your dog pest-free.